 Indoor air quality and ventilation

 In addition to potential energy savings, there is growing recognition of the health and productivity benefits of indoor air quality management.
 This includes mitigating the spread of airborne contaminants and disease through ventilation systems.

 The market for indoor air purification devices is expanding and, by reducing outside fresh air requirements, could contribute to lower overall HVAC energy use.

 Advanced rooftop packaged air conditioners

-Rooftop packaged air conditioners are in common use.
-Many have good efficiency at full load, but poor efficiency at part load where they most often operate.
-Increasingly, rooftop packaged air conditioners incorporate advanced features that improve part load efficiency, improve reliability, and reduce energy consumption by about 17%.
+Rooftop-packaged air conditioners can incorporate advanced features that improve part load efficiency, reliability, and reduce energy consumption by about 17%.
+These features include: